Close Banner

 How to Prevent Motion Sickness at Disney World

-Everyone is different though.
+Everyone is different, though.
 Some people have problems with 3D, simulation, spinning, quick drops or turns, speed, backward movement or movement in darkness.
-If you get sick from spinning rides, do not go on them.
+If you get sick from spinning rides, avoid riding them.
 If up and down gets your tummy feeling funny, then avoid some roller coasters, even if they are not mentioned below.
-Expedition Everest and definitely Twilight Zone Tower of Terror have the biggest drops.
+Expedition Everest and the Twilight Zone Tower of Terror have the biggest drops.
 Know your limits and either modify or avoid those attractions.
-There are a few other preventive measures you can take so you don't have to miss out.
+There are a few other preventive measures you can take to avoid missing out.
 First, let's take a closer look at the Disney World attractions that might cause motion sickness.

 Possible Disney World Motion Sickness Triggers